kamalbuilds/SolaX/README.md

-# SOLAX: Relax when you have SOLAX
+# SOLAX: Solana Unleashed a product only Possible on Solana

-A Cross-Chain, Privacy-Preserving Dapp built for Merchants and Users alike empoweres merchants with Point of Sale for Merchants to Scale built on Solana.
+A No Code StoreSetup with Privacy-Preserving Inbuilt for Merchants and Users alike , SolaX empoweres Point of Sale System by turning physical products -> cNFTs for Merchants to Scale and accept payments in SPL Tokens.

 ![image](https://github.com/kamalbuilds/SolaX/assets/95926324/b0b9bea2-6089-417a-bfc5-1093e752f781)